AmitMoran/euclid_depth_transcode/README.md

-# Intel&reg; Euclid&trade; Depth transcode sample.
+# Intel&reg; Euclid&trade; Automation Nodes - Depth transcode sample.

 This nodelet register to the depth raw msg (TYPE_16UC1) , and transcode message to Type CV_8UC1 for streaming and presenting in wen browser.